Central Mass Mobilisation Commission

-The Central Mass Mobilization Department of the Central Committee of the Communist Party of Vietnam is an advisory body to the Central Committee, and directly subordinate to the Politburo.
+The Central Mass Mobilization Department of the Central Committee of the Communist Party of Vietnam was formerly an advisory body to the Central Committee, and directly subordinate to the Politburo, responsible for mass mobilization work.
 It is chiefly responsible for public security and public relations.
+In February 2025, it was merged with the Central Information and Education Commission to form the Central Commission for Information, Education and Mass Mobilization.